forta-network/docs/docs/error-monitoring.md

 # Error monitoring

-You can [verify the health of your bot](maintaining.md#verifying-bot-health) from the status dashboard on Forta Explorer (i.e. `https://explorer.forta.network/agent/YOUR_AGENT_ID`).
+You can [verify the health of your bot](maintaining.md#verifying-bot-health) from the status dashboard on Forta App (i.e. `https://app.forta.network/bot/YOUR_BOT_ID`).
 This will give you information like how many transactions the bot has processed or the latency of its responses.
 You can also use Forta's logging feature to [view bot logs](maintaining.md#viewing-bot-logs).

 While this is useful information, bot developers may want to integrate their bot into an existing error monitoring solution (e.g. [Sentry](https://sentry.io/)).